 In March 2017, the FASB issued ASU 2017-07, Compensation-Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, to require that an employer report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period in the operating income section of the income statement, if one is presented.
 The other components of net benefit cost, as defined, are required to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations.
-If a separate line item or items are used to present the other components of net benefit cost, that line item or items must be appropriately described.
-If a separate line item or items are not used, the line item or items used in the income statement to present the other components of net benefit cost must be disclosed.
+If a separate line item or items are used to present the other components of net benefit cost, that line item or items are used to present the other components of net benefit cost, that line item or items are not used, the line item or items used in the income statement to present the other components of net benefit cost.
 The amendments in this ASU also allow only the service cost component to be eligible for capitalization when applicable.
 ASU 2017-07 is effective for interim and annual periods beginning after December 15, 2017 for public business entities.
 Early adoption is permitted as of the beginning of an annual period for which interim or annual financial statements have not been issued.
-We adopted ASU 2017-07 on January 1, 2018 and presented the amortization of prior service credits reclassified from other comprehensive loss to net periodic pension benefit costs in other income (expense), net during the three and six months ended June 30, 2018.
-We reclassified comparative amounts of (\$0.9) million and (\$1.7) million during the three and six months ended June 30, 2017, respectively, to other income (expense), net.
+We adopted ASU 2017-07 on January 1, 2018 and presented the amortization of prior service credits reclassified from other comprehensive loss to net periodic pension benefit costs in other income (expense), net during the three and nine months ended September 30, 2018.
+We reclassified comparative amounts of (\$0.9) million and (\$2.6) million during the three and nine months ended September 30, 2017, respectively to other income (expense), net.
 There was no impact to net loss.